team-for-awesome/make-a-difference-now/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## About
-Ghandi said “You must be the change you want to see in the world.”.
+Be the change you want to see.
 This is a list for those that agree with that saying.
 For people that are tired of blaming others and are ready to see how they alone have the power to change anything.

 ## Sentient Beeings